Exopy/exopy/docs/source/dev_guide/glossary.rst

 ------------------------

-At the core of the application stands the workbench which is responsible for handling the registering and un-registering of all plugins.
+At the core of the application stands the workbench which is responsible for handling the registering and unregistering of all plugins.
 It is through it that one can access to a plugin.
 All plugins can access to the workbench through their 'workbench' attribute.